ksalzke/completed-task-report-omnifocus-plugin/README.md

 Also bear in mind that if a report is run for a date in the past, tasks will only be included in the report if they are still in the database (e.g. if tasks from that date have been archived they will not appear in the report).

-### Issue running report on macOS

-On OmniFocus 3.4.5 (v128.30 r337536) on macOS, when a date is adjusted in the 'Other Date' or 'Custom Period' forms but the field focus is not subsequently changed, the form value does not seem to change.
-I believe this may be a bug in OmniFocus and have a note to report it, but in the meantime the workaround is to change the field focus before clicking 'Continue'.

 # Installation & Set-Up

 (For instructions on getting started with Omni Automation, see [here](https://kaitlinsalzke.com/how-to/how-to-add-a-omnijs-plug-in-to-omnifocus-and-assign-a-keyboard-shortcut/).)